carolynpthomas/Getting-Cleaning-Data-Project/CodeBook.md

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

-The data are cleaned up and summarized to show an independent tidy data set with the average of each variable for each exercise activity and each subject.

-## Variables used in the tidy data set
 For each record in the dataset it is provided:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.